Description

 Several component manufacturers have also been trying to move towards sustainable practices.
 For instance, GE Aviation’s Flight Control System is known for its incorporation of Green Technology.
 Airlines operating Boeing’s 737 are poised to make use of this technology.
 This optimized landing is expected to reduce fuel used during both departure and arrival operations.
 This in turn is poised to reduce CO2 and NOx emissions by roughly 20% as opposed to standard arrival procedures.

 The Green Approach is gaining rapid momentum within the commercial as well as military aviation sectors.
-The connotation was essentially derived from GE’s Advanced Continuous Descent Approach which focused on the robust involvement of GE Aviation in the NUP2+ project in Europe, the permitted certain select Boeing 737 aircraft in Sweden to use GE’s Flight Control Systems.
+The connotation was essentially derived from GE’s Advanced Continuous Descent Approach which focused on the robust involvement of GE Aviation in the NUP2+ project in Europe, which permitted certain select Boeing 737 aircraft in Sweden to use GE’s Flight Control Systems.
 The technology was employed to facilitate the flight of the aircraft at idle thrust from cruise to landing.

 The Boeing 767 was the first aircraft to use the modern FMS, although there were older navigational computers.
 Now, even small aircraft like the Cessna 182 have FMS-like systems.
 An FMS has evolved through a variety of sizes, powers, and controls.